 Scheduling an Uber is easy with the app, as the company has made it a feature you can access right from the main page when you open the app.

-If you have an older version of the app and haven’t updated it, this will look like a clock icon.)
-Tap that.
+If you have an older version of the app and haven’t updated it, this will look like a clock icon.

 Once you tap that, a menu will pop up that will allow you to select a date and time up to one month in the future.
-It looks like this:

 It will automatically set the location to your current location, so if you’re scheduling where you’re getting picked up, you’ll be fine.

 Once you’ve got your pickup location set, add the destination that you’d like to travel to.

 On the next page, double check all the information to make sure the date, time, pickup, and dropoff locations are all correct.

 There won’t be any day-of confirmations, so remember you booked it — that Uber will be showing up and if you’re not there, you’ll be charged a no-show fee.

 Canceling a Scheduled Uber

 Maybe a flight was canceled, or a coworker booked another form of transportation for you.

 To cancel an upcoming Uber, first click on the menu in the top left corner of the app.
-It’s marked by three horizontal lines in a small icon.

 From the menu that pops up, select “Your Trips.”

 If you tap on the that, it will drop down, and you’ll be able to select “Upcoming.”

 There will be options to “Cancel Ride” or “Edit Time” there, and you can easily cancel or augment your scheduled ride.

 If you cancel after the driver has already been matched with the trip (which will occur a few minutes before your pickup, usually), standard cancellation fees will apply.

 Fees and Surge Pricing

 This is Uber’s best guess as to what your ride will cost based on the normal costs associated with a ride of that distance in your area.

 Surge pricing is Uber’s way of handling a large volume of riders, or short supply of drivers, and can result in a significant price increase.
-(Read more in our guide to Uber fees and pricing.)

 The app will notify you if surge pricing is in effect for a scheduled ride, but it’s still important to remember that it could be a factor for your scheduled ride, especially if you book during a busy time like rush hour, or after a sporting event or concert.